In order to fully appreciateand understandlife,

 There can also

-in training who works in an agency may leave the agency at the end of an
+in training who work in an agency may leave the agency at the end of an

-internship, and treatment with all of his or her clients will have to be
+internship, and treatment with all of their clients will have to be

-psychotherapist who works for an agency will decide to leave the agency to
+psychotherapists who work for an agency will decide to leave the agency to

 go into private practice.
-Things can get sticky here because if the
+Things can get sticky here because if a

 psychotherapist tries to take any clients from the agency into the private